 Luckily, when it comes to business insurance, the costs are deductible.
 That's one more item you can check off your electrician tax deduction checklist.

-Whether you keep general liability to help protect you when working on other people’s property or carry workers’ compensation to help ensure your employees are covered in case of an accident, you can write off the costs.
+Whether you keep general liability insurance to help protect you when working on other people’s property or carry workers’ compensation insurance to help ensure your employees are covered in case of an accident, you can write off the costs.

 7. Sales and marketing